Frequently asked questions regarding the admissions process:

 Applicants who have been out of school for a while, or who do not have a background in the liberal arts, are encouraged to take a few Stanford Continuing Studies courses prior to applying to the Master of Liberal Arts, both to reintroduce themselves to classroom discussion and to get a sense of what it’s like to take classes at night.
 CSP classes provide an excellent opportunity to work with instructors who may be able to provide you with the necessary letters of recommendation to apply.
 If you intend to ask for a letter of recommendation, it is best to take the CSP course for a letter grade.
 Taking CSP courses is not a requirement for applying to the MLA program.

-We recommend the following classes, offered this summer through CSP:
+We recommend the following classes offered this spring through CSP:

 Note: Continuing Studies classes do not transfer into the MLA Program.
 For enrollment dates and more information, visit the Continuing Studies website.